wassim-azi/PromptMask/CONTRIBUTING.md

 ## Questions?

-If you have any questions about contributing, feel free to open an issue or contact the maintainers directly at wassim@promptmask.ai
+If you have any questions about contributing, feel free to open an issue.

 Thank you for helping make PromptMask better!